 The word “ubuntu” originated from a Bantu term meaning humanity towards others and is loosely translated to “I am because we are”.
 It is one of the principle philosophies in post-apartheid South Africa where Nobel laureate Archbishop Desmond Tutu explained that ubuntu is what held the nation together in finding our common humanity.

 The Ubuntu Fund was inspired in part by a student whom Shaughnessy worked with in the South Africa Field Study Program.
-The student walked 2,000 miles from Rwanda to Cape Town, South Africa to attend college.
-The student has frequently been homeless and earns food money by offering his services as a nighttime security guard to wealthy South Africans to watch over their cars.
-For his graduation from TSiBA he rented a suit so not to show the Northeastern students his circumstances.
-He said to Shaughnessy, “Those are just circumstances; they are not who I am.”
+This student walked 2,000 miles from Rwanda to Cape Town, South Africa to attend college.
+Despite working full-time as a night security guard and often living homeless, he successfully completed his program at TSiBA.
+For his graduation, he rented a suit as not to show his Northeastern peers his circumstances.
+He said to Professor Shaughnessy, “Those are just circumstances; they are not who I am.”

 The Ubuntu Fund is sustained by donors to the Social Enterprise Institute.